 The side garden is another story.
 It is a work in progress to say the vary least.

-Prior to the changes, three small in ground beds housed a few random items that were simply refusing to die from last years veggie patch.
+Before the changes, three small in-ground beds housed a few random items that were simply refusing to die from last year’s veggie patch.
 Within those, a few seeds were sown to fill in the blank spaces.

-It was a muriad of items half heartedly placed in an otherwise blank canvas.
-Within a weeks time I have ripped those babies out and now a 25 x 4 foot flower bed has replaced them.
+It was a myriad of items half-heartedly placedonn an otherwise blank canvas.
+Within a week, I have ripped those babies out and now a 25 x 4-foot flower bed has replaced them.

 With the mountain of dirt behind me I can focus on packing them full of goodness.

-And as if that wasn’t enough the seeds I ordered are the saddest gernminators I have seen yet.
-I ordered them from a reputable company, thinking that was a full proof idea to ensure good germination.
+And as if that wasn’t enough the seeds I ordered are the saddest germinators I have seen yet.
+I ordered them from a reputable company, thinking that was a foolproof idea to ensure good germination.

 Two weeks in, after sowing a second round and I am barely seeing anything.
 I was clearly wrong.

-All I can think each time I make my way out to the flower garden only to find dirt and a few tiny buds, is how my cheap seeds from the hardware store are in fact the superior ones.
+All I can think of each time I make my way out to the flower garden only to find dirt and a few tiny buds is how my cheap seeds from the hardware store are the superior ones.
 At least this year anyhow.

 The truth is no matter where you get the seeds these things happen.
 Any gardener will likely let you in on this little secret.
 We often learn this the hard way.